samover/guinan-api-errors/README.md

 ### Aditional error definitions

 You can pass a config object which will extend the [default iCapps error definitions](https://github.com/samover/api-error/blob/master/lib/errors.config.js).
-Make sure to user error codes > 9999 for additional error definitions.
+Make sure to use error codes > 9999 for additional error definitions.

 Use the format:
 ```